 The band was founded by Richard Morales in Markham, Ontario.
 They had been performing mostly in private events, Latin community parties and corporate events in Toronto and Markham since 2006.

 In the summer of 2012 they started their festival gigs as “Los Moralitos” at the Markham Village Music Festival.

 Los Moralitos started their movement into the Festival music scene by playing a fusion of traditional Latin covers from tropical bands of the 80s with electric sounds of Santana’s sound.

-The band developed its own sound and repertoire using modern electric sounds without compromising the danceable nature of the traditional elements of their Latin music.
-The band plays danceable rhythms like salsa and cumbia without the use of trumpets or heavy percussion artillery of the large Latin bands we all familiar with.
+The band developed its own style and repertoire using these modern electric guitar sounds with the danceable nature of traditional elements of their Latin music.
+The band plays danceable rhythms like salsa, cuban son and cumbia without the use of horns (trumpets, trombones) or heavy percussion artillery of the typical large Latin bands we are familiar with.

-Los Moralitos perform in many festivals in the GTA and collaborate with other artists to produce dancing events such the “Fiesta Latina Spring Edition” and other Latin events for non profit organizations.
+Los Moralitos perform in many festivals in the GTA and collaborate with other artists to produce dancing events such the Beaches International Virtual Festival of 2020, The Markham Village Music Festival, the Rib Fest, The Markham Downtown Music Festival, Fiesta Latina Spring Edition, and other Latin events for non profit organizations.